-BMO Capital Markets’ research team is shaking things up this new year.
+BMO Capital Markets research team is shaking things up heading into the New Year.

-In a report entitled “All your eggs in one basket,” research analyst Brian Quast picks up coverage on single-asset gold producers, and downgrades others.
+In a report entitled “All Your Eggs in One Basket”, research analyst Brian Quast picks up coverage on a host of single asset gold producers and downgrades a host of others.

-The analyst’s top picks are battered stocks that not long ago enjoyed a more exalted market status.
+The analyst’s top picks are the most battered of stocks that not long ago enjoyed a more exalted market status.

-“On the other end of the spectrum, Allied Nevada Gold (ANV-T, ANV-X) is initiated with an ‘underperform’ rating . . . owing to what appears to be market over-infatuation,” the report continues.
+“On the other end of the spectrum, Allied Nevada (ANV-T) is initiated with an underperform rating, not due to any lack of quality, but simply due to what appears to be market over-infatuation,” the report continues.

-“After taking into account many financial metrics, political risk, management’s ability to meet production guidance, M&A potential and many other factors, it seems that Allied Nevada, Aurizon and Lake Shore are at unsustainable valuations, compared to other single-asset producing peers,” the report says.
+“After taking into account many financial metrics, political risk, management’s ability to meet production guidance, M&A potential, and many other factors, it seems that Allied Nevada, Aurizon and Lakeshore are at unsustainable valuations compared to other single asset producing peers,” the report reads.

-Quast takes a more favourable view of Kirkland Lake Gold (KGI-T), Rio Alto Mining (RIO-T) and Brigus Gold (BRD-T, BRD-X), all of which will be covered, and initiated with a “market perform” rating.
+Quast takes a slightly more favourable view of Kirkland Lake Gold (KGI-T), Rio Alto Mining (RIO-T) and Brigus Gold (BRD-T), all of which will now be covered and are being initiated with a market perform rating.

-Kirkland Lake Gold and Brigus both fit the beaten-up mould, as operational issues at their key assets have led to languishing stock prices.
-Despite the picture for the companies improving, however, Quast doesn’t believe they are compelling enough to earn a “market outperform” rating.
+Kirkland Lake Gold and Brigus both fit the beaten-up mould as operational issues at their key assets have lead to languishing stock prices.
+Despite the picture for the companies improving, however, Quast still doesn’t believe they are yet compelling enough to earn a market outperform rating.

-As for Rio Alto, the stock is a bit of a victim of its own success, according to Quast, who argues that its recent strong performance created a valuation level that doesn’t leave enough room for upside.
+As for Rio Alto, the stock is a bit of a victim of its own success, according to Quast, who argues that its recent strong performance has it at a valuation level that doesn’t leave enough room for upside.

-Among its group of downgrades, BMO cut Lake Shore Gold’s target price to 75¢ from $1.20, because the net present value calculated by Quast declined on reduced confidence in gold grades going forward, and the company won’t expand beyond 3,000 tonnes per day until it can raise enough capital.
-The new valuation means that Lake Shore is trading at a premium to its peers.
+Moving over to the group of downgrades, BMO cut Lake Shore Gold’s target price to $0.75 from $1.20 based on the fact that the NPV calculated by Quast declined on reduced confidence in gold grades going forward and the fact that the company won’t expand beyond 3,000 tonnes per day until it can raise the capital to do so.
+The new valuation means Lake Shore is trading at a premium to its peers.

 “Normalized mining and production rates appear unlikely to be realized before the end of 2013,” he writes.

-Alamos Gold (AGI- T) was also downgraded, but rather than falling to “underperform,” the company’s stock went down to “market perform” from “outperform,” and saw its target price cut to $21.50 from $25.
-This reduction came after Quast and his team lowered target multiples in-line with other single-asset producers.
+Alamos Gold (AGI- T) was also downgraded, but rather than falling to underperform, the company’s stock went down to market perform from outperform and saw its target price cut to $21.50 from $25.00.
+That reduction came after Quast and his team lowered target multiples to be in line with other single asset producers.

-Given the current situation of tight capital markets and a risk-off approach, this may seem strange, as seniors should have better access to capital and the best management teams, and offer increased diversification relative to single-asset producers.
+Given the current situation of tight capital markets and a risk-off approach, this may seem strange as seniors should have better access to capital, the best management teams and offer increased diversification relative to single asset producers.

-But the report does not ignore that risks affecting all miners have a more dramatic effect on single-asset producers, with a lack of diversification possibly making it harder for a single-asset company to slog through tough times.
+The report does not, however, ignore the fact that risks that effect all miners have a more dramatic effect on single asset producers, as a lack of diversification may make it more difficult for a single asset company to slog through tough times.